 Prerequisite: FT 1063 recommended

-FT 2043 3 hours Fire Investigation
+FT 2043 Fire Investigation

 This course is designed to introduce students to methods of determining point of origin, path of fire travel, and fire causes.
-Topics include motives, motives and methods of fire setting, recognizing and preserving evidence, arson laws, types of arson fires, court testimony, reports, and records.
+Topics include motives and methods of fire setting, recognizing and preserving evidence, arson laws, types of arson fires, court testimony, reports, and records.

-FT 2063 3 hours
+FT 2063 3 hours Rescue Techniques

-Rescue Techniques

 A course designed to provide technical knowledge and practical skills necessary to perform emergency rescue procedures.
 Content will include auto extrication, water and ice rescue, rope rescue, cave rescue, trenching incidents, search and rescue, electrical emergencies, and proper use and care of equipment.

+FT 2064 4 hours Fire Officer I

+Fire Officer I studies the requirements, responsibilities, and skills required to become an effective company officer.
+The course is subdivided into five sections consisting of: fitting into the organization, handling interpersonal relationships, managing individual performance, managing pre-incident and fire ground procedures, and administration safety, health and legal guidelines.
+State certification exam will be given at the completion of this course.

+Prerequisite: Fire Instructor I

-FT 2661, 2672, 2683 1-3 hours Independent Studies in Fire Technology
+FT 2701-2705 1-5 hours Independent Studies in Fire Technology

-Course content will be arranged by the instructor to meet individual needs of the student.
-For each semester hour enrolled, the student will be required to spend a minimum of two hours per week
+A study of specific nature independently carried out by the student directly related to a particular department's area of expertise.
+Typically, this will cover new material not currently available at ECC.
+For each semester hour enrolled, the student will be required to spend a minimum of two hours per week.

+FT 2711-2715 Special Topics

+1-5 hours

+3 hours

+A study of a specific nature directly related to a particular department's area of expertise.
+Typically, this will cover new material not currently available at ECC.
 May be repeated.

-Prerequisite: consent of instructor

-Foreign Languages

-French
+FOREIGN LANGUAGES

+FRENCH

-FR 1104
+FR 1104 Elementary French I

 4 hours

-Elementary French I

-A multi-media course that combines video, audio and print materials (Pierre Capretz's French in Action) to "immerse" students in authentic, unsimplified French and to train them to use it in the context of actual communication.
-The introductory sequence emphasizes the development of listening and speaking skills, selfexpression, and cultural insight.
+A multimedia course that combines video, audio and print materials (Pierre Capretz's French in Action) to "immerse" students in authentic, unsimplified French and to train them to use it in the context of actual communication.
+The introductory sequence emphasizes the development of listening and speaking skills, self-expression, and cultural insight.
+No prerequisite.

-Prerequisite: none

-FR 1204 4 hours

-Elementary French II
+FR 1204 Elementary French II

+4 hours

 A continuation of FR 1104.

 Prerequisite: FR 1104 or two years high school French

-FR 2104 4 hours Intermediate French I
+FR 2104 Intermediate French I

+4 hours

-A multi-media course that combines video, audio and print materials (Pierre Capretz's French in Action) to "immerse" students in authentic, unsimplified French and to train them to use it in the context of actual communication.
+A multimedia course that combines video, audio and print materials (Pierre Capretz's French in Action) to "immerse" students in authentic, unsimplified French and to train them to use it in the context of actual communication.
 The intermediate sequence emphasizes the development of reading and compositional skills.
 Prerequisite: FR 1204 or four years in high school

-FR 2204 4 hours

-Intermediate French II
+FR 2204 4 hours Intermediate French II

 A continuation of FR 2104.
 Prerequisite: FR 2104

-FR 2701, 2, 3 1-3 hours

-Independent Studies in French
+FR 2701-2705 1-5 hours Independent Studies in French

-An intensive study of some specific topic in French to be determined by instructor and student.
+A study of specific nature independently carried out by the student directly related to a particular department's area of expertise.
+Typically, this will cover new material not currently available at ECC.
 For each semester hour enrolled, the student will be required to spend a minimum of two hours per week.

+FR 2711-2715 Special Topics

+1-5 hours

+A study of a specific nature directly related to a particular department's area of expertise.
+Typically, this will cover new material not currently available at ECC.
 May be repeated.

-Prerequisite: consent of instructor

-German

-GR 1104 4 hours
+GERMAN

-Elementary German I
+GR 1104 Elementary German I

+4 hours

 An introductory German course stressing basic language skills: listening, comprehension, speaking, reading and composition.
 Additional audio-lingual laboratory practice.

-Prerequisite: none
+No prerequisite.

-GR 1204 4 hours

-Elementary German II
+GR 1204 4 hours Elementary German II

 A continuation of GR 1104.